 This post may contain affiliate links.
 Please read our disclosure policy.

-To get light, tender gluten free biscuits every time, it helps to understand what each ingredient does—and how to choose the right ones:
+To get light, tender gluten free biscuits every time, it helps to understand what each ingredient does—and how to choose the right ones for ideal results:

-• Gluten free flour – Use a high-quality all purpose gluten free flour blend made with finely ground rice flour.
-I highly recommend Better Batter’s original blend or Nicole’s Best multipurpose blend.
-If your blend is missing xanthan gum, add 1 teaspoon.
-If your choice is Bob's Red Mill 1-to-1 (in the blue bag), it has xanthan gum but not enough, so add 3/4 teaspoon more to avoid a crumbly texture.
+• Gluten free flour: Use a high-quality all purpose gluten free flour blend made with finely ground rice flour.
+I highly recommend Better Batter’s original blend or Nicole’s Best multipurpose blend (with added xanthan gum) for the proper structure to create tender biscuits that hold their shape as they cool.
+If your choice is Bob's Red Mill 1-to-1 (in the blue bag), add 1/2 teaspoon more gum to avoid a crumbly texture since it has less than an optimal amount.

-• Baking powder + baking soda – Baking powder gives lift; baking soda helps the biscuits brown beautifully.
+• Baking powder and baking soda: Baking powder gives lift; baking soda helps the biscuits brown beautifully.

-• Butter – Adds flavor and creates steam as cold butter melts, which lifts and lightens the dough.
+• Butter: Adds flavor and creates steam as cold butter layered between flour melts, lifting the dough to create those flaky layers like an accordion.

 Brown bowl with blue cloth liner filled with round and drop biscuits.